digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 All old contracts will default to using the ``issuer``, and new contracts will use the ``alternativeKey`` field.
-Note also that key expressions in upgrabable packages cannot include types from other packages, with the exception of the Daml Standard Library.
-See `Limitations <#limitations>`__ for more information.

 Upgrading Enums
 ~~~~~~~~~~~~~~~